Skip to main content

 deno run --deny-run script.ts

-Dynamic libraries are not run in a sandbox and therefore do not have the same security restrictions as the Deno process.
-Therefore, use with caution.
+Like subprocesses, dynamic libraries are not run in a sandbox and therefore do not have the same security restrictions as the Deno process they are being loaded into.
+Therefore, use with extreme caution.

 Definition: --allow-ffi[=<PATH>...]